 ![]() View Table | See Table |

-Patients with Cushing syndrome may experience weight gain, especially in the face, supraclavicular region, upper back, and torso.
-Frequently, patients notice changes in their skin, including purple stretch marks, easy bruising, and other signs of skin thinning.
+Patients with Cushing syndrome present with a wide variety of subtle, non-specific features, often resulting in a delay in their diagnosis.
+They may experience weight gain, especially in the face, supraclavicular region, upper back, and torso.
+Patients frequently notice skin changes, including purple stretch marks, easy bruising, and other signs of skin thinning.
 Because of progressive proximal muscle weakness, patients may have difficulty climbing stairs, getting out of a low chair, and raising their arms.

-Menstrual irregularities, amenorrhea, infertility, and decreased libido may occur in women related to inhibition of pulsatile secretion of luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which likely is due to interruption of luteinizing hormone-releasing hormone (LHRH) pulse generation.
-In men, inhibition of LHRH and FSH/LH function may lead to decreased libido and impotence.
+Menstrual irregularities, amenorrhea, infertility, and decreased libido may occur in women in relation to inhibition of pulsatile secretion of luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
+In men, inhibition of LH-releasing hormone (LHRH) and FSH/LH function may lead to decreased libido and impotence.

-When seeing a patient with symptoms suggestive of Cushing syndrome, inquire about history of drug use, duration, and dosing, including over the counter drugs and herbal preparations.
-A good and detailed history can provide very useful information to exclude drug-related Cushing syndrome before proceeding with further diagnostic tests.
+When encountering a patient with symptoms suggestive of Cushing syndrome, a clinician should always inquire about the individual's history of drug use, including over-the-counter medications and herbal preparations.
+A detailed history can provide useful information to exclude drug-related Cushing syndrome before proceeding with further diagnostic tests.

-Central obesity with increased adipose tissue in the mediastinum and peritoneum; increased waist-to-hip ratio greater than 1 in men and 0.8 in women.
-Increased visceral fat is easily observed and measured with CT scan of the abdomen.
+Central obesity is characterized by increased adipose tissue in the mediastinum and peritoneum and an increased waist-to-hip ratio of greater than 1 in men and higher than 0.8 in women.
+Increased visceral fat is easily observed and measured with computed tomography (CT) scanning of the abdomen.

 Facial plethora may be present, especially over the cheeks.
 Violaceous striae, often wider than 0.5 cm, are observed most commonly over the abdomen, buttocks, lower back, upper thighs, upper arms, and breasts.
 Ecchymoses may be present.
 Patients may have telangiectasias and purpura.